jork41989/QuackerClicker/README.md

 - Created a menu to display the available achievements and changed their state and internal elements based off of whether they were unlocked.

 - Created a menu to display the  users unlocked ducks, allows the user to change their current ducks skin.

+- Designed custom graphics for each unlockable Duck from scratch.